Remote Control / Service

 Once you pick a URL, update your code to point to it (in your app delegate's call to setReleaseConfigUrl, see the Quick Start guide).
 This must be done before you release to the app store.

-Be sure to test everything works as desired before deploying a new config to your production host (typically done with a staging server).
-Remember: if deploying a config to a URL used by older app releases, ensure to not break them with new configs.
+Be sure to test everything works as desired before deploying a new config to your production host.
+Remember: if deploying to a config to a URL used by older app releases, ensure to not break them with new configs.

 Trustless: Access Control